China AI visibility · Insight · Source graph

 Zhihu AI visibility: the platform Chinese AI reads first.

-Eastbound research · Multi-panel observations · May 2026
+Eastbound research · Multi-panel observations · Q2 2026

 Why Zhihu surfaces so heavily